InkPi/PostItYourLife/README.md

 ## Issues and Resolutions
  Use this section to list of all major issues encountered and their resolution.
+ Auth wasn't able to access with premade email and password data:
+  Needed to use rails db:seed
+ Rerouting issues from adding auth afterwards

 #### SAMPLE.....
 **ERROR**: app.js:34 Uncaught SyntaxError: Unexpected identifier